-In assessing whether you have the skills and time to take on the role of mentoring a podiatrist or podiatric surgeon, you should consider the description of the role as set out in Appendix 1 of the new ESM guidelines and take into account the time commitment for the role.
+In assessing whether you have the skills and time to take on the role of mentoring a podiatrist or podiatric surgeon, you should consider the description of the role as set out in Appendix 1 of the Guidelines: Endorsement for scheduled medicines and take into account the time commitment for the role.

-You must be familiar with and understand the Board's new ESM registration standard, new ESM guidelines, the National podiatry scheduled medicines list (Attachment A to the new ESM registration standard) and the ESM clinical practice guidelines.
+You must be familiar with and understand the Board's Registration standard: Endorsement for scheduled medicines: the Guidelines: Endorsement for scheduled medicines, the National podiatry scheduled medicines list (Attachment A to the registration standard) and the Clinical practice guidelines: Endorsement for scheduled medicines.
 You must also understand the NPS MedicineWise Prescribing Competencies Framework, and Quality Use of Medicines (QUM).